FernandoMatiasGonzalez/GreenPowerPlus-Energy-Matchmaking-AI-Agent/README.md

 💡 Example queries:
 - "I need 50 kW photovoltaics in Veneto"
 - "150 kW PV in Lombardy with financing"
-- "Need solar panels with battery storage in Tuscany"
+- "Solar panels with battery storage in Tuscany"

 ---